lemarigo/PortfolioProjects/README.md

 # PortfolioProjects
 Data Exploration, Preparation and Visualization using SQL, Tableau and Power BI

-This repository displays the most recent data analysis projects I conducted using SQL, Tableu and Power BI
+This repository displays the most recent data analysis projects I conducted using SQL, Excel, Tableu and Power BI
 <br>

 **Covid-19 - Tableau Dashboard**